On Asymptotics of Optimal Stopping Times: Calculating optimal stopping statistics

-In Table \ref{T:eqvar}, we compute the expectation and variance for the common pdfs shown in Table \ref{T:eqvar}, each of which has support with no upper bound.
-This table illustrates the asymptotics of $h(y)$ in the limit that $ y \rightarrow \infty$, and the expectation and variance of $\tau_N$, obtained using the expectation formula from \eqref{3:Ea} and the variance formula from \eqref{4:Var}.
+In Table~\ref{T:eqvar}, we compute the expectation and variance for the common pdfs computed in Examples \ref{E1}--\ref{E3}, and those shown in Table~\ref{T:eqvar}.
+This table illustrates the asymptotics of $h(y)$ in the limit that $ y \rightarrow \infty$ for pdfs with infinite upper support, and in the limit that $y \rightarrow y_{\mathrm{max}}$ for domains with finite upper support.
+For each pdf, the expectation and variance of $\tau_N$ are obtained using the expectation formula from \eqref{3:Ea} and the variance formula from \eqref{4:Var}.

-In each of the densities with exponentially decaying tails, the expectation and variance are identical, corresponding to setting $\lambda = 1$ in the expectation \eqref{3:Ea} and variance \eqref{4:Var} formulae.
-This highlights the observation that, despite the four distributions being significantly different, the optimal stopping statistics are entirely determined by the fact that the tail of each probability distribution function decays exponentially in the limit that $y \rightarrow \infty$.
+In each of the densities with exponentially decaying tails (exponential, normal, and gamma), the expectation and variance are identical, corresponding to setting $\lambda = 1$ in the expectation and variance formulae.
+This is consistent with the result of Example \ref{E4}, which showed that the large-$n$ asymptotics are identical for any pdf with an exponentially decaying upper tail, corresponding to $\lambda = 1$.

-We also see that the optimal stopping statistics for the Pareto pdf are different to the preceding examples, as the distribution decays algebraically; consequently, the expectation and variance both depend on the algebraic power of the distribution tail decay rate.